BelT26/Finding-Pluto/README.md

 I encountered several issues constructing the checkAnswer function.
 Initially it was not working as I was just checking the event on which the element fired  rather than its target.id.
 By inspecting the properties of the element I realised the error, amended the code to check the 'e.target.id' and the function worked as expected.

-I originally intended for the feedback modals to appear on top of the gamecontainer with an overlay to obscure the background.
+I originally intended for the feedback modals to appear on top of the game container, with an overlay to obscure the background.
 The checkAnswer function was not displaying the feedback modals although no errors were showing.
 I tested the function by replacing the modals with alert messages which appeared without any problems.
 I suspect that the problem was being caused by the position of the game container and the flight container which was set to relative.
 To resolve the issue I created a hideGame function to add the hide class and called it within the checkAnswer function.

-The images to that I added through JavaScript were throwing errors when the page was loaded.
+The images that I added through JavaScript were throwing errors when the page was loaded.
 By checking the html file in Chrome Developper tools I realised that the problem was being caused as the file paths were relative to the JavaScript file.
 Once I updated them with the relative paths to the HTML file they loaded correctly.

 The background was originally attached to a background container div and was not displaying as intended on modal devices.
 I tried to resolve the issue using media queries but wasn't happy with the result.
 After contacting tutor support and speaking to Sean the issue was resolved by removing the background container and attaching the background to the body element.